Is the library open? What are the new rules and accommodations to follow?

 How long are we allowed to keep books and are there any charges for overdue items?

-All loans have been extended to Friday, Dec.
-18, 2020 and no late fines are being charged at this time.
+Loan periods are extended to April 30, 2021 and no late fines are being charged at this time.
+Renewals for Pickup Service items are not necessary.
+Do not renew items, as this will interfere with the loans extension script.
 Please continue to visit our website for up-to-date information.

 Are there any new protocols for returning books?